dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/04-upgrading-to-v1.4.md

 ### For consumers of dbt artifacts (metadata)

 The manifest schema version has updated to `v8`.
-These changes are relevant for users who:
+These changes are relevant for people who:
 - parse or analyze the contents of the `manifest.json` file
 - have custom code accessing the [`model`](https://docs.getdbt.com/reference/dbt-jinja-functions/model) or [`graph`](https://docs.getdbt.com/reference/dbt-jinja-functions/graph) variables.
 For example: